 Light Rock Fishing can take place all year round, but the mini species listed above are generally more active and willing to take an LRF lure in the warmer months of the year, meaning that most LRF fishing takes place between the spring and autumn.
 It is, however, perfectly possible to catch all of these species in the winter, although deeper water rock marks or harbours may prove more productive during the colder months of the year.
 Anglers may of course catch more common species when Light Rock Fishing with species such as codling, pollock, bass, dab and flounder all possibilities, especially from deeper water LRF marks.
 Many anglers take a landing net with them so that they can land any larger fish which are caught when they are Light Rock Fishing.

-Light Rock Fishing (and Hard Rock Fishing) is a discipline of sea fishing which is definitely growing in popularity throughout both the UK and the whole of Europe.
-More and more anglers are increasingly attracted to the simplicity and enjoyability of LRF and see this type of fishing as an interesting change to the more standard beachcasting/rock mark fishing.
-As LRF continues techniques, equipment and methods will change and adapt, but this type of fishing is set to continue to rise in popularity for the foreseeable future.
+Light Rock Fishing (and Hard Rock Fishing) is a discipline of sea fishing which has grown in popularity throughout both the UK to the extent that it is now seen as a mainstream form of sea fishing.
+More and more anglers are increasingly attracted to the simplicity and enjoyability of LRF and see this type of fishing as an interesting change to the more standard beach or rock mark fishing.
+As LRF continues to develop the techniques, equipment and methods will change and adapt and this type of fishing is set to continue to rise in popularity for the foreseeable future.